 What’s got you thinking right now?

 I’m interested in brain science and what it can tell us about how to meet the most difficult challenges that organizations and senior executives are facing right now.
-My thinking was accelerated by conversations I had with our President of Consulting, Russell Raath, followed by discussions with my old friend, Professor Richard Boyatzis, of Case Western University, who is a collaborator and author on emotional intelligence books and articles.
+My thinking was accelerated by conversations I had with our President, Russell Raath, followed by discussions with my old friend, Professor Richard Boyatzis, of Case Western University, who is a collaborator and author on emotional intelligence books and articles.

 Share something about you that would most surprise people.